2021 Competition Format

 Registration for Race & Case 2021 has closed.
 A link to register for the 2022 competition will be posted when it becomes available.

 The registration process is first come, first served to the first 10 teams that register and pay a $250 non-refundable deposit.

 A team is not fully registered until the application form is completed and the non-refundable deposit is submitted.
 Registration for 2021 closes when the 11 available team slots are filled.
 Teams registering after this will be placed on a standby waitlist and will be admitted on a rolling basis should a slot become available after the registration deadline.

-The case portion of the competition will make up 90% of the overall score and will take place on Friday, February 23, 2018 at the University of Denver.
-The competition will focus on a business case with an ethical dilemma, which will be delivered to each team prior to the date of the competition.
-Each team will present their solutions twice, once in a boardroom setting and once in a theater setting, to two separate panels of live judges.
+The case portion of the competition will make up 90% of the overall score.
+The competition will focus on a business case with an ethical dilemma.
+The case will be delivered to each team prior to the date of the competition.
+Each team will present their solutions twice, to two separate panels of live judges.

-A random drawing will determine when each team will present.
+A random drawing will determine the order that each team will present.

-Presentations should be formatted as PowerPoint or Prezi.
+Presentations should be formatted as PowerPoint.
 Teams may request additional formats, pending the approval of the Race & Case organizers.
 The presentation must be given in English.

 In lieu of our usual ski and snowboard race, we’ll have a virtual race for competitors.
 More details about the race component of the competition are to come.